 It's only natural that Amazon would combine its affinity for books with the Echo, and the result is Amazon Storytime, which offers a selection of short stories for kids ages 5-12.
-Kids (or adults) can ask Alexa to tell them a story, pulled from Amazon's Rapids collection.
-Amazon also says Audible integration is on the way to provide an even broader library.
+Kids (or adults) can ask Alexa to tell them a story, pulled from Amazon's Rapids collection and a selection of Audible short stories.

 Building vocabulary is an integral part of education, and Alexa can help kids learn a new term every day with the Word of the Day skill.
 It integrates with the Flash Briefing to provide you a new word every day, including the definition and how to use the word in a sentence, with more than a little humor thrown into the mix.

-Alexa can help your kids enhance their math prowess with the 1-2-3 Math skill.
+Alexa can help your kids enhance their math prowess with 1-2-3 Math.
 It tests basic arithmetic using timed questions, offering three difficulty levels so kids can take it easy or challenge themselves.
 There's even a scoring feature to introduce a competitive element.

 Don't end up doomed to repeat history; try the History Channel's This Day in History.
 You can ask Alexa about the most prominent event on the particular day you're asking, or on any day you like.
 If you want to dig deeper, the skill will also tell you about other events from the day.